ParallelMaths/parallel/pages/9-23-more-water-jugs.md

 ![](/resources/9-23-more-water-jugs/1-tetrahedon-answer.png){image align="right"}
 Clearly, more than one colour is needed!

-On the other hand it is possible to paint the faces using just two colours so that faces with an edge in common are painted in different colours.
+On the other hand it is possible to paint the faces of the octahedron using just two different colours, so that each of the faces with an edge in common are painted with different colours.

 This is done as shown in the diagram.
 :::